Naruto featured Ninjas vs. Zombies Ninjas. Yeah, ZOMBIE ninjas.

 Grenadier: it opens with samurai vs. riflemen, and just the first episode also includes riflemen and machine guns against one six-shot revolver plus Improbable Aiming Skills.
 It goes from there: revolver vs. magical weapon, revolver vs. super-weapon, revolver vs. magical lance, ...

 Pokémon often gets by with this, especially whenever the Olympus Mons make the scene.
-The movies in particular are all about showcasing massive battles between some of the most powerful creatures from the games.
-The newest one makes a point off advertising that the original legendary Mewtwo shows up to face the latest Genesect.
+The movies in particular are all about showcasing massive battles between some of the most powerful creatures from the games, whatever the rest of the plot might be about.
+The newest one makes a point off advertising that the original legendary Mewtwo shows up to face the latest, Genesect.

 Deadpool tended towards this for a while, especially after he teamed up with his own zombie-universe severed head to fight dinosaurs, some of which became zombies, and then later were infected by the Venom symbiote.
 He also helped a superhero trucker fight alien raccoons, and helped Hercules solve a labyrinth created by Arcade, who was hired by a demon.